Cedarbrae Collegiate Institute: Special Arts

 Starting in grade 9, students will study in depth how the elements and principles of design are applied to various art forms.
 In this program, students study the ideas, techniques, and attitudes of the professional artist by learning how to use the tools of the trade such as current computer hardware and software in courses like "Computers in Art".

-Students who wish to enroll in Cedarbrae's Special Art Program must complete an admission test, provide a letter of recommendation from an art teacher, and submit a copy of their transcript to student services.
+Students who wish to enrol in Cedarbrae's Special Art Program must complete an admission test, provide a letter of recommendation from an art teacher, and submit a copy of their transcript to student services.

 In the news

-June 23, 2010 Fire
+June 23, 2010 fire

 At approximately 10:30 pm June 23, 2010, emergency crews responded to a fire in the office area of the school.
 A young man was charged, with reports that he was a former student.
 The fire resulted in the postponement of final exams scheduled for June 24.

-February 5th, 2020 School Shooting
+February 5, 2020 school shooting

 Cedarbrae Collegiate Institute in Scarborough was placed on lockdown after a shooting in the area.
 The lockdown was lifted late Wednesday afternoon.

 Around 1:11 p.m., Toronto police received multiple reports of gunshots heard near the school at Markham Road and Lawrence Avenue East.